-E-mail: federico.meloni@desy.de Preprint numbers: DESY 23-XYZ, MIT-CTP/5481
+E-mail: federico.meloni@desy.de Preprint numbers: DESY-23-045 , MIT-CTP/5481

 Abstract.
-The LUXE experiment is a new experiment in planning at DESY Hamburg, which will study Quantum Electrodynamics at the strong-field frontier.
+The LUXE experiment is a new experiment in planning at DESY in Hamburg, which will study Quantum Electrodynamics at the strong-field frontier.
 LUXE intends to measure the positron production rate in this unprecedented regime by using, among others, a silicon tracking detector.
 The large number of expected positrons traversing the sensitive detector layers results in an extremely challenging combinatorial problem, which can become computationally expensive for classical computers.
 This paper investigates the potential future use of gate-based quantum computers for pattern recognition in track reconstruction.
 Approaches based on a quadratic unconstrained binary optimisation and a quantum graph neural network are investigated in classical simulations of quantum devices and compared with a classical track reconstruction algorithm.
-A limited set of studies is performed using quantum hardware (ibm_nairobi).
+A limited set of studies In addition, a proof of principle study is performed using quantum hardware(ibm_nairobi).